-Kurz engaged a foreman and several bricklayers, who had previously worked at Fritz Höger’s Chilehaus in Hamburg.
+For the construction of the church, a foreman and several masons were hired who had previously worked on Fritz Höger’s Chilehaus in Hamburg.

-The church nave of St. Anton rests on 34 reinforced concrete pillars, which give an even rhythmic structure.
+The interior of St. Anthony rests on 34 reinforced concrete pillars, which give the hall church a uniform rhythmic structure.

-The concrete is not laminated and was only slightly slurried and tinted.
+The concrete used for this purpose is uncoated and was only lightly slurried and tinted.

-The ceiling is lined with a wooden lamella construction based on the Zollinger System, which had previously been used primarily in industrial and trade fair construction.
+The ceiling is lined with a wooden slat construction based on the Zollinger system, which had previously been used primarily in industrial and trade fair construction.